Only have two days in Victoria? Don’t worry – this city was practically built for quick getaways.

 It’s the perfect spot to grab a bite, do some shopping, or just soak in the ambiance.

-• Take in some live music, or check out the local nightlife.
+- Take in some live music or check out the nightlife

-As your two days in Victoria, BC draws to a close, treat yourself to a mouthwatering dinner at one of the city’s many diverse eateries.
+As your two days in Victoria, BC, draw to a close, treat yourself to a mouthwatering dinner at one of Victoria’s best restaurants.
 Whether you’re craving seafood, farm-to-table dishes, or international cuisine, there’s something to suit every palate.
 Or you could even embark on a Victoria food tour.

 Little Jumbo combines farm-to-table dining with the best cocktails in the city in a room with an old-school speakeasy-type vibe.